IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``curl -X PUT -d 10.xxxx http://localhost:8080/api/admin/settings/:Authority``

-.. _:DoiShoulder:
+.. _:Shoulder:

-:DoiShoulder
+:Shoulder
 ++++++++++++

 Out of the box, the DOI shoulder is set to "FK2/" but this is for testing only!
 When you apply for your DOI namespace, you may have requested a shoulder.
 The following is only an example and a trailing slash is optional.

-``curl -X PUT -d "MyShoulder/" http://localhost:8080/api/admin/settings/:DoiShoulder``
+``curl -X PUT -d "MyShoulder/" http://localhost:8080/api/admin/settings/:Shoulder``

-**Note:** The name DoiShoulder is a misnomer.
-This setting is applied in the generation of new **handles** as well.

 .. _:IdentifierGenerationStyle:

 :IdentifierGenerationStyle
 ++++++++++++++++++++++++++

-By default, Dataverse generates a random 6 character string, pre-pended by the doiShoulder if set, to use as the identifier for a Dataset.
-Set this to ``sequentialNumber`` to use sequential numeric values instead (again pre-pended by the doiShoulder if set). (the assumed default setting is ``randomString``).
+By default, Dataverse generates a random 6 character string, pre-pended by the Shoulder if set, to use as the identifier for a Dataset.
+Set this to ``sequentialNumber`` to use sequential numeric values instead (again pre-pended by the Shoulder if set). (the assumed default setting is ``randomString``).
 In addition to this setting, a database sequence must be created in the database.
 We provide the script below (downloadable :download:`here </_static/util/createsequence.sql>`).
 You may need to make some changes to suit your system setup, see the comments for more information: